MartinPacker/md2pptx/docs/user-guide.md

 **Notes:**

-It is probably not a good idea to create additional slides in your python code - unless they are in a separate presentation.
+It is probably not a good idea to create additional slides in your python code - unless they are in a separate presentation (created by python-pptx).
 If you do md2pptx might very well get confused.

 This support reserves space for your Python code to draw in.
 For some applications you will want this space to be zero.